In this book-inspired Tooth Fairy Writing Activity, your kids will describe how they would catch tooth fairy.

 - White Card Stock or Copy Paper

-To prepare this writing activity for your kids, click on the button below and fill out the form.
+To prepare this writing activity for your kids, fill out the form below.

 Then, download and print the tooth fairy page topper and writing paper template that you want to use on white card stock or copy paper.